r-token/ryantoken.com-v3-svelte/src/routes/blog/rebuilding-my-website.md

 The summer of 2015 was the summer between my sophomore and junior years at the University of Tulsa.
 I had taken a few programming classes by that point, and was drawn to web development.
 To prove to myself that I knew my way around the basics, I wanted to build a personal website – I didn't have a plan for it, but I knew that I wanted it.

-Most recently, I had learned about a tool called <b> <a href="https://getbootstrap.com" target="_blank">Bootstrap</a> </b>Everyone and their mother was raving about Bootstrap.
+Most recently, I had learned about a tool called <b><a href="https://getbootstrap.com" target="_blank">Bootstrap</a></b>.
+Everyone and their mother was raving about Bootstrap.
 In 2015, it sounded like the end-all be-all for responsive web design.
 Spoiler: it wasn't.
 But I, a young and impressionable college student, Bootstrapped the ever-loving heck out of version one of my website.

 See for yourself: (most text blurred out for my own privacy)